THE HAT TRICK.

 In 1895, a testimonial fund was set up for W. G. Grace (1848-1915), the Grand Old Man of English cricket.
 Jointly led by the Daily Telegraph and the MCC*, it raised a phenomenal £9,073.

-three successes of the same kind, especially consecutive ones within a limited period
+The term hat trick denotes three successes of the same kind, especially consecutive ones within a limited period.

 Specifically, in cricket, hat trick denotes the dismissal of three batsmen with three successive balls from the same bowler, a rare feat formerly rewarded by the gift of a hat from the bowler’s club.
-For example, the following is from The Leeds Times (West Yorkshire) of 2nd March 1889:
+For example, the following is from The Leeds Times (Yorkshire) of 2nd March 1889:

 BATES AND THE “HAT TRICK.”